civicrm/civicrm-dev-docs/docs/framework/region.md

 ## Adding content to a region.

-The crmRegion tag allows developers to sepcify which section of the page they wish to add their code to.
-A simple additon would be similar to the following
+The crmRegion tag allows developers to specify which section of the page they wish to add their code to.
+A simple addition would be similar to the following

 ```php
 if (rand(1,100) <= 5) {
   CRM_Core_Region::instance('page-body')->add(array(